 Also, the time she pulled out the cleavage and short skirt to bait a witness out of a dive bar.

 Cal seems to have a thing for hot blondes with whom he's in over his head.
 First Poppy, the Vegas card shark (or, as Gillian calls her, "roulette"); then Clara, the former gold-digging businesswoman who, as of "Teacher and Pupils" loans the Lightman Group around seven figures worth of money, making her the lead investor and Cal's new boss.
 She lasts until "Bullet Bump", when we find out that Clara helped a politician's wife cover up a murder.
-Then there's Naomi, from "Double Blind", who actually successfully cons him.
+Then there's Naomi, from "Double Blind", who actually successfully cons him except he replaced the diamond with a fake very early on.
 Now it looks like Wallowski's going this way, too, though she isn't a blonde.